anantec/To-do_app_angular/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 18.0.6.

-## Development server
+## Run Project

 Run `ng serve` for a dev server.
-Navigate to `http://localhost:4200/`.
-The application will automatically reload if you change any of the source files.
+Also dont forget to run `npm restart` cause this will start you json Server where data is stored The application will automatically reload if you change any of the source files.

 ## Code scaffolding